Juan Soldado

-His death
+Death

-Relatively little is known about Castillo, while accounts of his death vary widely.
+Relatively little is known about Castillo Morales and accounts of his death vary widely.
 He was a private in the Mexican army from Jalisco.
 In 1938, while stationed in Tijuana, he was accused of the rape and murder of Olga Camacho Martínez, an eight-year-old girl who disappeared on February 13, 1938, and whose decapitated body was found shortly thereafter.
 The girl's father, by some accounts, was involved in a labor dispute arising out of the closing of a local casino by President Lázaro Cárdenas.

-Castillo was arrested and allegedly confessed; other accounts claim he maintained his innocence until his death.
+Castillo Morales was arrested and allegedly confessed, though other accounts claim he maintained his innocence until his death.
 A crowd, perhaps led by the girl's parents and others connected with the labor dispute, attempted to seize him while he was in custody, setting fire to the police station and the city hall and preventing firefighters from responding to the fires.
 Local authorities turned him over to the army, which proceeded to sentence him to death after a summary court martial.

-Castillo was shot pursuant to the so-called ley fuga, which authorized the killing of prisoners who attempt to flee, but in fact was often used as an excuse for summary executions.
+Castillo Morales was shot pursuant to the ley de fugas, which provoked an accused person into fleeing and thus "authorized" the killing of prisoners for attempting to escape custody, but was often used as an excuse for extrajudicial executions.

-He was buried at the site of his death.
+He was buried at the site of his death, now the Puerta Blanca Cemetery.